department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/04-vets-website/03-forms/02-common-definitions.md

 ## Using a common front-end definition

-We have a collection of common definitions and fields on the front-end for you to use in your form, which are detailed in our [field library doc](https://github.com/department-of-veterans-affairs/vets-website/blob/master/docs/schemaform/field-library.md).
+We have a collection of common definitions and fields on the front-end for you to use in your form.
 Let's try using our common full name field:

 ```js
 import fullSchema from 'vets-json-schema/dist/VIC-schema.json';